beautyofcellardoor/super-duper-engine/README.md

 I don’t have a standard set up yet but I think I will be using camelcase for naming variables.

-**Bugs:** I have not started, so there are currently no bugs.
+**Bugs:**
++ The timer starts when you enter the game, not when you go into the play section.
++ When the game board generates sometimes there's already a group of three.
++ I started to implement drag logic, but it doesn't work and is currently not doing what I want.

 **To-Do List:**
-+ Make menu
+x Make menu
-+ Set up a timer, the button to go back to the menu, and an outline for play grid
-+ Create a basic version of what the game will look like
-+ Include a place for points on the side and the points meter
+x Set up a timer, the button to go back to the menu, and an outline for play grid x Create a basic version of what the game will look like x Include a place for points on the side and the points meter
 + Get the animal icons in place, be able to select them, and swap them
 + Implement game logic
   + Swap logic